 If you're a real estate professional looking for advertising and growth opportunities, click the learn more button below.

 Enjoy the benefits of mortgage plus improvements

-The benefit of doing everything upfront is that when you rent out the property, you're renting it out fully renovated.
+The benefit of doing everything up front is that when you rent out the property, you're renting it out fully renovated.
 That means more rental income for the property and much lower expenses for things like maintenance or repairs.
-In fact, every property we've done this for hasn’t had any major expenses for repairs at all.
+Every property we've done this for hasn’t had any major expenses for repairs at all.
 Plus, with all renovations grouped into the mortgage, it’s super convenient!
 It's been amazing for cash flow!

 And the benefits don’t stop there!
 Take a look at a few of the biggest and best reasons for taking the mortgage plus improvements approach:

-•Cash flows are going to be higher because you’re going to be able to rent the property for higher.
-A recently renovated property will always garner a higher rental rate because of the lower likelihood of problems and the relative newness of the amenities.
+- Cash flows are going to be higher because you’re going to be able to rent the property for higher.
+A recently renovated property will always get a higher rental rate because of the lower likelihood of problems and the relative newness of the amenities.

-•Tenants enjoy a renovated property, which means they're going to stay longer.
+- Tenants enjoy a renovated property, which means they're going to stay longer.
 It also helps attract a higher quality of tenant.
-If you have a rundown property you could get any type of tenant—a really nice place brings pride of ownership to renters.
+If you have a rundown property you could get any type of tenant—a nice place brings pride of ownership to renters.